jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Underwater Image Enhancement via Three-branch Network Integrated Color Balance, Multi-Scale Detail, and Illumination Correction", SCIE, TBD

--**J. Si** and S. Kim, "A Study on the Anthropomorphization of Animated Characters Using Text-to-Image Generative AI", TBD
+- **J. Si** and S. Kim, "A Study on the Anthropomorphization of Animated Characters Using Text-to-Image Generative AI", TBD

 - **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, TBD